luispflamminger/gateway-kong-charts/README.md

 Note that you can overwrite platform specific values in the values.yaml. \
 To add a new platform specific values.yaml, add the required values as platforName.yaml to the platforms folder and add is as a selectable option in the platformSpecificValue function.

-**Note:** Setting platform specific values in for the sub-chart by the platform specific platformName.yaml of your main
+**Note:** Setting platform specific values for the sub-chart by the platform specific platformName.yaml of your main-chart will not work, as the sub-chart platforms have precedence.

 ### Database